hamyhamz/kiwi-currency-converter/README.md

 ## Introduction
 Project's aim was to create currency converter application as a real-life production ready project.
 Created sollution contains two application standpoints.
 One built as CLI tool and another as a web API application.
-Both of them make heavy use of backend class providing conversion rates based on accessible free web API https://ratesapi.io/ .
+Both of them make use of backend class providing conversion rates based on accessible free web API https://ratesapi.io/ .

 ## Technologies